KChen-lab/SiFit/README.md

 * 1 if mutation i is heterozygous variant in cell j,
 * 2 if mutation i is homozygous variant in cell j, or
 * 3 if the genotype information is missing.

+### Cell Names (Optional) ###
+A file specifying the names of the single cells.
+The names should appear in a row in the same order as in the genotype matrix separated by white space character.

+### The True Tree ###
+For simulated datasets, for which the true tree is known, the true tree can be provided to SiFit for comparing the inferred tree.
+The true tree should be provided as an input file in Newick format.
+If the true tree is provided, SiFit will also report the tree reconstruction error.